Intermediate statistics: addressing the Landau diamagnetism problem: Conclusions

-Finally, regardless of the model, we have seen that the parameter $q$ modifies the statistics, and that in the limit $q\to 1$ we have the standard fermionic statistics, as expected.
+Furthermore, regardless the model, we have seen that the parameter $q$ modifies the statistics, and that in the limit $q\to 1$ we have the standard fermionic statistics, as expected.
 Of course, the fact that the Landau diamagnetism problem is solved in the limit of high temperatures at first order, causes the models to be very well tractable.
-However, differently from what we find in the literature \cite{sal} we have expanded the problem up to second order to get better expressions that explicitly show the effect of the deformed statistics.
-An important observed fact is that for F-anyons statistics the magnetization, Fig. 3 (center), shows a more strong response with respect to magnetic field in relation to the magnetization for $q$-fermions statistics in the same range of field.
+However, different from what we find in the literature \cite{sal}, we have expanded the problem up to second order to get better expressions that explicitly show the effect of the $q$-deformed statistics.
+It is important to remark that for $F$-anyons statistics, the magnetization, illustrated in Fig.\ 3, shows a more strong response with respect to the magnetic field than the magnetization for $q$-fermions statistics, in the same range of field.
 The results reported here may be verified experimentally, for instance, in superconductors by inserting impurities, or changes in pressure or temperature if one assumes these tuning quantities are related with the $q$-deformation parameter.
+Once disorder can affect different thermodynamic response functions \cite{cbezerra}, the approaches applied here may be considered for a number of physical systems.
+Finally, we hope that experimentalists are encouraged to investigate our model.